AdobeDocs/acrobat-services-learn.en/help/usecases/nda.md

 You can view [the complete sample code](https://github.com/afzaal-ahmad-zeeshan/adobe-docugen-sample) on GitHub.

-This code uses a JSON document and the Microsoft Word template in the API call to the Adobe Acrobat Services SDK.
+This code uses a JSON document and the Microsoft Word template in the API call to the [!DNL Adobe Acrobat Services] SDK.
 In the response, you receive the output and save it to the app's file system.
 You can forward the generated document to your clients via email or show them a preview inside the browser using the free [Adobe PDF Embed API](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-embed.html).

 This call creates the following NDA document:

 ![Screenshot of the NDA document preview](assets/nda_6.png)

-Adobe Acrobat Services APIs insert content to create a PDF document.
+[!DNL Adobe Acrobat Services] APIs insert content to create a PDF document.
 Without these tools, you might have to write the code to process Office documents and work with raw PDF file formats.
 With the help of Adobe PDF Services, you can do all of these steps with a single API call.

 Now use [Adobe Sign API](https://www.adobe.io/apis/documentcloud/sign.html) to request signatures on the NDAs and deliver the final, signed document to all parties.
 Adobe Sign notifies you [using a Webhook](https://www.adobe.io/apis/documentcloud/sign/docs.html#!adobedocs/adobe-sign/master/webhooks.md).
 Listening to this webhook, you can fetch the status of the NDA.